Embedding-based Music Emotion Recognition Using Composite Loss: Detailed analysis

 \section{Detailed analysis}

-The results shown before indicate the superiority of our CMER-CL compared to the tested alternatives.
-However, MRR and AR are global metrics that only depend on the rank $r_p$ of the music sample or emotion relevant to a query.
-It is also desirable to check the top-ranked music samples (or emotions) whose relevances to the query can be measured by neither MRR nor AR.
-For this, we compute the \textit{average cosine similarity} which averages the cosine similarities between the `overall' arousal/valence vector (or `overall' VGGish feature) associated to the query music sample (or query emotion) and the ones associated to the top $5\%$ music samples (or emotions) identified by CMER-CL.
-Here, an overall arousal/valence vector is the average of an arousal/valence sequence and an overall VGGish feature is the average of a sequence of VGGish features.
+MRRs and ARs are global metrics that only depend on the rank $r_q$ of the music sample or emotion associated with a query.
+It is also desirable to check the relevance of the top-ranked music samples (or emotions) to the query.
+For this, we compute for M2E an \textit{average cosine similarity} that averages the cosine similarities between the mean acoustic feature of the query music sample $\bar{\boldsymbol{x}}^{(m)}_{q}$ and the ones associated with the top $5\%$ emotions retrieved by EMER-CL, i.e., $\{\bar{\boldsymbol{x}}^{(m)}_{j} | 1 \leq j \leq Q \textrm{, } r_j \leq 0.05 \times Q \}$.
+For E2M, this average cosine similarity is computed in a likewise way by taking the mean of the cosine similarities computed between the query emotion averaged over time $\bar{\boldsymbol{x}}^{(e)}_{q}$ and the ones associated with the top $5\%$ retrieved music samples in E2M, i.e., $\{\bar{\boldsymbol{x}}^{(e)}_{j} | 1 \leq j \leq Q \textrm{, } r_j \leq 0.05 \times Q \}$.
+A high average cosine similarity means that EMER-CL can recognise music samples that express emotions similar to a query emotion, or emotions expressed in music samples which are acoustically similar to a query music sample.

-This metric allows us to get an idea of how relevant the top-ranked music samples (or emotions) are to a query, regardless of the rank of the music sample (or emotion) associated with the query.
-A high average cosine similarity means that CMER-CL can recognise music samples that express emotions similar to a query emotion, or emotions derived from music samples which are highly similar to a query music sample.
-In what follows, we especially present the analysis for E2M since the emotion for each music sample can be easily interpreted by considering its overall arousal/valence vector as a point in Russell's Circumplex model~\cite{CircularModel_Russell}.
+In what follows, we present the analysis for E2M since the mean emotion for each music sample is two-dimensional and can be interpreted easily.
 It should be noted that arousal/valence intensities are in $[-1, 1]$ and $[0, 1]$ for DEAM and PMEmo respectively, meaning that average cosine similarities range between -1 and 1 on DEAM, and 0 and 1 on PMEmo.
+Fig.~\ref{fig:detailed_sim_onebar} shows the average cosine similarities for DEAM and PMEmo.
+In the bar graphs in the left side of Fig.~\ref{fig:detailed_sim_onebar} (a) and (b), each query emotion on the horizontal axis is sorted in increasing order of the rank $r_q$ of its associated music sample.
+That is, the more to the left a query emotion is, the higher its ground truth music sample was ranked for E2M, meaning that the music sample associated with the query emotion was well recognised.